microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 1. Connect to storm head node
 2. Start Storm UI
 3. We can see:

-•	perf summary for the cluster, topoloty, supervisor
+-	perf summary for the cluster, topology, supervisor
-•	Individual topolog, spouts, bolts,
+-	Individual topology, spouts, bolts,
-•	Configuration for nimbus and indidual topology
+-	Configuration for nimbus and individual topology

 ## How to do performance monitoring in trident?
 You use the same Storm UI for viewing performance.
 Trident automatically convert your workflow into bolts and spouts

-MasterBatchCoordinator: generic for all trident topologies;
+- MasterBatchCoordinator: generic for all trident topologies;
-spout coordinator: specific to your type of spout.
+- spout coordinator: specific to your type of spout.

 A trident "spout" is actually a storm bolt.

 ## How do we log in storm?
 Storm topologies and topology components should use the [slf4j]( http://www.slf4j.org/) API for logging.

 1. Add mvn dependency to slf4j

 ```
   <dependency>
     <groupId>org.slf4j</groupId>